Verticillium albo-atrum

 No

-On reference found indicating melon is attacked by this fungus.
-No evidence that seed is a pathway for this crop.
+No evidence found indicating that seed is a pathway for this crop.
 Verticillium dahlia is the primary pathogen of verticillium wilt in cucurbits.

 Cucumis sativus